ianlimle/wthezmart/README.md

 Billio  - AR and Android developer.
 Overlaying of 3D model with proper Physics

 Khai    - AR and iOS developer.
-Did multiple image sraping and sourcing for appropriate models
+Did multiple image scraping and sourcing for appropriate models

 ## Acknowledgement